challenge-project/challenge-doc/direction-functions.md

 - West
 - East

-If you define any direction parameter as empty `Text`, the used direction is always north.
+If you define any direction parameter as any other `Text`, the used direction will be always north.

 You can modify the direction simply via these available functions: